JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `setTaskSkill.send({ taskId, skillId }, options)`

 Sets the skill tag associated with the task.
 Currently there is only one skill tag available per task, but additional skills for tasks are planned in future implementations.
+This can only be called by the manager of the task.

 **Arguments**